greghertzler/GregsOUPShiny/README.md

 I failed to publish GregsOUP with both R6 and Shiny in one package.
 That's why they are split.

+The /data directory of GregsOUPR6 is accessible in shinyapps.io, but the /html directory seems to disappear.

 The roxygen markdown gets converted to html and put in the /html directory when GregsOUPR6 is built.
-The /data directory of GregsOUPR6 is accessible in shinyapps.io, but the /html directory seems to disappear.
 The /html directory and files describing the data were copied from GregsOUPR6 to the /www directory in GregsOUPShiny and the directory was set to htmlpath <- paste(sep="",getwd(),"/www/html/") at the top of the server.
 The absolute path seems to be required by the read_html function that is used to put the html files onto a modal dialog.
 Thus the html files are accessible in shinyapps.io.

+Shiny Tutorials are in the GitHubPages for this repo.
+Ribbon Help is in the GitHubPages for GregsOUPR6.
+These are launched in a new tab of the default browser.